frantzalexander/California-Housing-Repo/README.md

 ## Project Overview
-This analysis will use linear regression to predict housing prices based on neighbourhood housing prices in California.
+This analysis utilizes linear regression to predict housing prices based on neighbourhood housing prices in California.

 ## Objectives